Skip to Main Content

 Pre-Production: Laying the Groundwork

-Here is the layout.
-Before cameras roll, the fixer handles the groundwork that sets whether a shoot succeeds or fails.
-This starts with location research — not just finding visually compelling spots.
-But identifying places that are in use filmable, easy to reach for crew and gear, and obtainable within the production's permit timeline.
-The fixer researches and applies for filming permits through local authorities, a process that often involves handling bureaucratic needs unique to each city and region.
-They source local crew members matched to the production's tech needs and budget, arrange gear rental, organize transport and lodging, and build detailed budgets that account for local costs global producers would not expect.
+Before cameras roll, the fixer handles the groundwork that decides whether a shoot succeeds or fails.
+This starts with location research, which means more than finding striking spots.
+The fixer looks for places that are filmable in practice, easy to reach for crew and gear, and open to permits within the production's timeline.
+They research and apply for filming permits through local authorities, a process with red-tape steps unique to each city and region.
+Our team also sources local crew matched to the production's tech needs and budget, arranges gear rental, and organizes transport and lodging.
+We then build detailed budgets for the local costs global producers would not expect.

 Production: On-Set Problem Solving

-Here is how the work shapes up.
-During filming, the fixer becomes the production's operational backbone on the ground.
-They liaise with authorities, manage relationships with location owners and neighbors, set up local crew, and handle challenges as they arise — from sudden weather changes and gear failures to permit complications mid-shoot.
-They translate language and cultural context in real time, explaining local customs to the director and communicating production needs to local vendors.
-On documentary shoots, fixers often arrange interviews, identify contributors, and give key editorial context about local issues that shapes the story being told.
+During filming, the fixer becomes the production's backbone on the ground.
+Our team liaises with authorities, tends ties with location owners and neighbors, and runs local crew.
+We meet snags as they come, from sudden weather shifts and gear failures to permit issues mid-shoot.
+The fixer also translates language and cultural context in real time, explaining local customs to the director and passing production needs to local vendors.
+On documentary shoots, fixers often set up interviews, find contributors, and give key editorial context about local issues that shapes the story being told.

 Administrative and Legal Compliance

-Here is how it adds up.
-Global shoots face complex administrative needs that differ a lot by country: work permits for foreign crew, gear customs declarations, local tax compliance, insurance needs, union rules, and financial reporting.
+Global shoots face complex admin needs that vary a lot by country.
+These include work permits for foreign crew, gear customs declarations, local tax compliance, insurance terms, union rules, and financial reporting.
 Fixers handle or set up all of these, working with local accountants, lawyers, and government offices.
-They make sure shoots comply with local employment law when hiring crew, manage customs forms for imported gear, and keep the records that global co-productions and tax incentive programs need.
+They make sure shoots meet local employment law when hiring crew, manage customs declarations for imported gear, and keep the records that global co-productions and tax incentive programs need.

 ACT 03